hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

 Since the cache only queries the RDBMS if it doesn't store the requested item, let's remove items after a specific time.
-This is a built-in feature in enterprise-grade caches such as Hazelcast IMDG, and it is known as the Time-To-Live.
+This is a built-in feature in enterprise-grade caches such as Hazelcast IMDG and it is known as the Time-To-Live.
 When an item is stored, a TTL can be attached to it.
-After that time has elapsed, the item is removed from the cache, and it will be fetched from the RDBMS again if needed.
+After that time has elapsed, the item is removed from the cache and it will be fetched from the RDBMS again if needed.

 This approach has a couple of downsides: